-Personal trainers may be so attuned to our clients aesthetic goals, and also acclimated to those who are regularly exercising, that we may actually forget that the overarching message is to get more people to simply move more, otherwise known as increasing baseline activity as described by the 2008 Physical Activity Guidelines for Americans published by the Department of Health and Human services.
-Baseline activity, or activities of daily life (ADL’s) are associated with increased caloric output, improve bone health, and essentially color physical movement as a social norm.
+Personal trainers may be so attuned to our clients’ aesthetic goals and also acclimated to those who are regularly exercising, that we may forget that the overarching message is to get more people to simply move more, otherwise known as increasing baseline activity as described by the Physical Activity Guidelines for Americans published by the Department of Health and Human Services.
+Baseline activity, or activities of daily life (ADL’s), are associated with increased caloric output, improve bone health, and essentially color physical movement as a social norm.

 Bear in mind, the benefits of physical activity increase as time spent moving increases, but bear in mind that most unhealthy Americans are in the precontemplation phase of exercise, i.e., they’re not even considering it yet.
 If all they see on Instagram are Crossfit athletes doing kipping pull-ups, and all they read in the headlines of online news publications are workouts for a better butt, why would they even consider walking briskly an option unless someone tells them “it counts”?

-The same publication suggests incorporating muscle-strengthening activity into one’s routine at least 2 days a week.
-It does not specify how long to participate in this kind of exercise, simply that it must “involve a moderate to rhigh level of intensity or effort and work the major muscle groups of the body”.
+The same publication suggests incorporating muscle-strengthening activity into one’s routine at least two days a week.
+It does not specify how long to participate in this kind of exercise, simply that it must “involve a moderate- to high-level of intensity or effort and work the major muscle groups of the body”.

 The above-mentioned publication goes into much greater detail and is worth a read, and might even be something we pass along to our brand new clients new to working out.

 The Health Messaging People Actually See